qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/README.md

 ### rpi-ws281x-rainbow

 This folder contains code for a simple demonstration of how to use the rpi_ws281x library to drive an LED matrix.
-The sample application assigns some colours to a strip of LEDs that render a rainbow over twenty pixels and then shift up and over the coloured pixels.
+The sample application assigns some colors to a strip of LEDs that render a rainbow over twenty pixels and then shift up and over the colored pixels.

 [rpi-ws281x-rainbow](rpi-ws281x-rainbow)